-a.Fair value of financial instruments

-1) Fair value of financial instruments not carried at fair value
+a.
+Fair value of financial instruments that are not measured at fair value b.
+Fair value of financial instruments that are measured at fair value on a recurring basis 1) Fair value hierarchy

 The management of the Group considers that the carrying amounts of financial assets and liabilities not measured at fair value are close to the fair value.